acornett/jpgAgent/README.md

      -r N     : Connection retry interval (ms). (default: 30000) -t N     : Job poll interval (ms). (default: 10000) -u VAL   : Database user.
+     -w N     : Size of the thread pool to execute tasks.
+Each job and job step can take up to a thread in the pool at once.

 Example run: